Home > Analyses > Technology > Garmin Ltd.

 Teledyne Technologies Incorporated24.4B

-Garmin Ltd. ranks 5th among its competitors with a market cap approximately 23% of the sector leader, Amphenol Corporation.
-It sits below the average market cap of the top 10 competitors (54.4B) but above the sector median (21.6B).
-The company is positioned closely with a marginal 0.82% gap to the next competitor above, highlighting a competitive stance within this segment.
+Garmin Ltd. ranks 5th among these competitors.
+Its market cap is approximately 27% of the leader, Amphenol Corporation.
+Garmin sits below the top 10 average market cap of 54.4B but remains above the sector median of 21.6B.
+It maintains a 12.47% gap from the next competitor above, Sandisk Corporation, reflecting a moderate competitive distance.

 Comparisons with competitors